Areas of Specialization

 - Pathogenicity – the study of virulence determinants and dynamic host-pathogen interactions

 Data from this research provides crucial insights into the make-up of bacterial pathogens and how genomic variants relate to differences in evolutionary and ecological niches that underlie human transmissibility, infectivity and disease outcome.
-Most importantly, this research can help to initiate therapeutic and diagnostic countermeasures in an attempt to decrease human morbidity rates.
+Most importantly, this research can help to initiate countermeasures in an attempt to decrease human morbidity rates.

 Dr. Eppinger’s research program offers an opportunity for students to be trained in a high-throughput microbial genomics and infectious disease laboratory.
 The research program, which is focused on microbial genomics, incorporates several fields of science, and has exposed students to aspects of microbiology, ecology, (patho-) genomics, epidemiology, molecular biology, and bioinformatics and has provided individual projects for students, which have been completed within the scope of a Work Study, Research Volunteer, MS thesis, or Ph.D dissertation project.